charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### INSIGHTS ABOUT INHERITANCE AND clprolf

 What is inheritance in OO programming?
 Inheritance could not be only a copy of attributes and methods, which we could call abusive inheritance when alone.
 In that case, composition should be used instead of inheritance, and everyone describe by the way composition as a "has-a" relationship.
 This aligns with the common principle of "composition over inheritance".
-Inheritance has a meaning of being of the same family too, and is a "is-a" relationship, by definition.
-In the beginners package of the clprolf frameworks, we meet empty classes and interfaces, but their job is yet crucial.
-It's because the children classes and interfaces inherits of their sense, and not only of properties and methods. clprolf allows to secure inheritance and avoid having only a technical inheritance.
+Inheritance has a meaning of being of the same family too, and is a "is-a" relationship, by definition. clprolf allows to secure inheritance and avoid having only a technical inheritance.
 Having roles, added with semantic inheritance control on roles, are a guarantee that we think about a meaning too.
 So a business class can not inherit from a computational class.
 But this could be not enough, and inheritance might be still incoherent.
 A Human class could inherit of a Heart class, because there are both real-world objects simulation.
 That's why the "nature" keyword prevents of having inheritance without being really the same kind of thing.
 So we can see clprolf roles as a securing of object oriented programming, nothing more, and as if we would proceed the same way as a programmer who would respect good practice rules in OOP.